AndrijaS37N/chess-game/README.md

-# chess-game 🚦
+# chess-game 🏁
 <h3>A second year university c++ game project. ♟️</h3>
 <p>C++ is a powerful and an interesting language to work with.
 Although a bit harder, I liked tinkering with it when I had been writing this chess game.
-Woo!
-It was made in Visual Studio IDE, but recently rediscovered and reviewed in Xcode.</p>
+It was made in Visual Studio IDE, but recently was rediscovered and reviewed in Xcode.</p>

 #### Project snapshots:
 <p>View 1</p>